yhbyhb/data_analyst_nanodegree_p5/README.md

 ### Feedback 2 ###
 - What is main purpose of this chart?
+- Why did you choose top 3 airlines?
 - Min value of y-axis make me confused.
 - Why don't you show the worst performance airline?
 - What about plot all 28 airlines?

 ### Feedback 3 ###
-- It is hard to compare each line.
+- Hard to compare each line.
 - Range of y axis makes confuse. (min of y-axis 70%)
-- hovering tooltip looks good but no additional information.
+- Hovering tooltip looks good but no additional information.

 ## Resources ##
 - [dimple.js](http://dimplejs.org/) examples, docs